NodePing/PUSH_Clients/POSIX/NodePingPUSHClient/modules/net_utilization/README.md

 ## General configuration

+All configurations will go in the `variables.sh` file.

-The other variables to set are:
+The other variables available to set are:

 * `interfaces` - the names of the interface(s) you want to monitor
 * `expected_net_utilization_rx` - the maximum bandwidth expected for downloads